jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 12: January 15, 2021

+**Today's Progress:** Started working on making the binary to decimal converter work in the brower.

+**Thoughts:** Not a terribly productive day.
+I quickly realized that I'd forgotten a lot about creating/adding/removing new elements with JS.
+Needing to re-watch a lot of videos to refresh my memory.
+Code is getting pretty long and messy and I don't feel that I have a good sense about how to re-factor things but I suppose this will improve with time and practice.

 ### Day 11: January 14, 2021

 **Today's Progress:** Did a few more lessons in the regex section (to lesson #31).
 Finally worked out the logic for the binary to decimal calculator!